 *This story has been heavily edited for content and updated at the request of its author.
 A different version appeared in the March 18, 2020 edition of What’s Up Yukon.*

-When Stanley Njootli Senior travels on the land in Gwich’in traditional territory, he sees the footsteps of the people who came before him.
+When Stanley Grafton Njootli travels on the land in Gwich’in traditional territory, he sees the footsteps of the people who came before him.

 North Yukon is honeycombed with routes.
 It’s an intricate network of trails and waterways that the Gwich’in people have used to move through the area for thousands of years.
 These routes linked people to each other, to camps and settlements, and they linked people to resources.

 “They would have been used by all Gwich’in long ago when we followed the caribou, for things like travel, hunting, trapping, and berry picking,” says Njootli.
 “They’re part of our heritage and using the land.”

 To prevent further loss of the routes, knowledge and stories associated with them, the Vuntut Gwitchin Government’s Heritage Department has been working to document and revitalize those trails through the Van Tat Gwich’in Navigation System Project, which began in 2011.

 Gwich’in based in North Yukon call themselves the Van Tat Gwich’in, which means “people who live among the lakes.”

 Njootli has been part of the winter trail-finding journeys over the years.
 Along with a team of trailbreakers, he would travel the routes for two to three weeks, breaking trail with chainsaws when necessary.

 “In the past, people had certain areas where they would stay for maybe a time period, but people moved quite a bit,” said Megan Williams, Vuntut Gwitchin heritage manager.
 “When there were lots of resources—say a fish trap that was pretty productive, or a place where caribou gathered—then people would get into large groups and then they would often split off into smaller family groups and travel that way.